dotnet/beginner-series/Frontend Web with Blazor/README.md

 ## Video 5: Blazor Web App Project Structure
-Let's take a look at all the files that make up a Blazor web app project and understand what they do.
+Let's take a look at all the files that make up a Blazor Web App project and understand what they do.

 Video link: [Blazor Web App Project Structure](https://youtu.be/JcOAtSU-jJ0)